 Run a second pass of the loudnorm filter, supplying the values from step 1 as "measured" values in the loudnorm options.

-output.wav, is created that contains a loudness normalized version of your input file.
+output.wav, is created containing a loudness-normalized version of your input file.

 Listen to the following examples of an audio file before and after ffmpeg loudness normalization to hear how the tool works.